 Before you settle on a testing date, make sure you know the application deadlines for your schools.
 If you are applying Early Decision or Early Action, most colleges have November application deadlines.
 If you are applying regular decision, applications are usually due in early January.
 Schools often accept SAT and ACT scores after application deadlines, but to verify this you should look up policies at the specific schools where you are planning on submitting scores.

-As a general rule, if you are applying Early Action or Early Decision, the latest you should take the SAT is November 7, and the latest you should take the ACT is October 25.
-If you are applying regular decision, the latest you should take the SAT is December 5, and the latest you should take the ACT is February 6.
+As a general rule, if you are applying Early Action or Early Decision, the latest you should take the SAT is November, and the latest you should take the ACT is October.
+If you are applying regular decision, the latest you should take the SAT is December, and the latest you should take the ACT is February.

-Again, these are the LATEST dates you might take the tests - they may not be the best dates for your situation.
+Again, these are the LATEST dates you might take the tests—they may not be the best dates for your situation.

 If you wait for your results before sending scores to colleges rather than choosing to send scores the day of the test, you will end up with about a month between when you take the test and when colleges receive your scores.
 The ACT takes around two weeks to give you your scores, and the SAT takes around three weeks.
 Then it's another two weeks or so to send the scores to your schools unless you use Rush Reporting for the SAT.
-Rush Reporting sends your scores to colleges within two business days, but it will cost you almost three times the fee associated with a regular score report ($31 vs. $12), and some schools don't accept it.
+Rush Reporting sends your scores to colleges within four business days, but it will cost you almost three times the fee associated with a regular score report ($31 vs. $12), and some schools don't accept it.

 Make sure you're aware of how late your schools will accept SAT and ACT scores if your scores won't make it there by the application deadline.